To transfer files to Compute Engine VM instances, different options are available depending on your workstation OS and the target VM instance OS.

 LOCAL_FILE_PATH

-: the path to the file on your workstationVM_NAME
+: the path to the file on your machineVM_NAME

-You can also copy files and directories from a VM to your local workstation.
-The following example recursively copies a directory from your VM (the source) to your local workstation (the destination).
+You can also copy files and directories in reverse from the remote machine.
+The following example recursively copies a directory from the source to the destination:

 For more information, see the